 Why This Work Matters to Me

-I’ve recently completed another coaching certification, Emotional Intelligence Coach Foundations, deepening my knowledge skills around emotional intelligence-based leadership.
+I’ve recently completed another coaching certification, Emotional Intelligence Coach Foundations, deepening my knowledge and skills around emotional intelligence-based leadership.
 Because what I’m seeing across organisations is this:

-Emotional intelligence is not a “nice-to-have”.
+Leadership skill and confidence under pressure is not a “nice-to-have”.
 It’s critical leadership infrastructure.

 A Question for Leaders